 Unlike seasonal pruning, maintenance pruning is an ongoing process.
 This includes removing diseased or broken branches and snipping away any fast-growing sprouts during the growing season.
 Limit maintenance pruning to fixing immediate problems, and never cut away more than is needed.

 Shrubs that get abundant light and air circulation are healthier than shrubs with compact centers.
 To thin a dense shrub, prune up to one-third of its side branches where they connect to the main stem.
 If it’s a multi-stem shrub, prune out the branches at ground level.
 By opening up the center of the shrub, you’ll ensure that it receives adequate air and light.

 DO consider the natural shape of the shrub.

 The simplest shape to maintain is the one that is most natural to your shrub.
 This factor is just as important during the shrub-buying stage as it is to the pruning process.
 By knowing what your shrub should look like as an established specimen, you’ll know where it will fit best in your landscape and how to prune it to maximize its display potential.

 Cutting off the top of a shrub is a radical step, and it doesn’t work.
 By shearing off the top to obtain a cube look, you’ll stimulate leggy vertical growth, which leads to that unsightly “witches’ broom” effect.
-Unless you’re in the topiary business, you’re better off individually cutting back too-tall branches.
+Unless you’re in the topiary business, you’re probably better off individually cutting back too-tall branches.

 Give that ancient woody spirea a new lease on life by pruning out the older wood to stimulate new growth.
 The new branch sprouts will produce more blossoms, so you’ll be able to keep an older shrub looking young for years.

-When removing side branches, cut within one-quarter inch of the main stem.
+When removing side branches, cut within ¼ inch of the main stem.
 Anything longer is susceptible to disease or infestation by insects.
 Pruning flush with the main stem at a branch’s point of origin gives the shrub its best chance of healing from the wound.